adequatej/open-source-tools/.github/README-scripts.md

 |----------|----------|---------|----------------|
 | New Tool | `new_tool.yml` | Submit a new tool for evaluation | `new-tool`, `needs-review` |

+**To Edit Tool, simply change label from 'new-tool' to 'edit-tool'

 ## Tool Approval Process

 ### 1. Initial Submission
 - User fills out the new tool template
 - Issue is automatically labeled with `new-tool` and `needs-review`
 - Maintainers are notified of the new submission
+- If tool already exists in the toolkit/list, change label 'new-tool' to 'edit-tool' while keeping 'needs-review' label as well

 ### 2. Review Process
 - Maintainers review the submission
 - Community can provide feedback
 - Tool is evaluated according to criteria in CONTRIBUTING.md
-- If approved, the `approved` label is added
+- If approved, the `approved` label is added and 'needs-review' label is removed

 ### 3. Automation
    - When the `approved` label is added, the automation process begins
    - A single GitHub Action workflow handles the entire process
+   - The GitHub Action bot closes issue and adds tool to list and updates the README file

 ## GitHub Action Workflow

-The `tool_approved.yml` workflow handles the entire automation process in one go:
+The `tool_approved_with_readme_updates.yml` workflow handles the entire automation process in one go:

 ### Process Steps